-In 1965, pursuant to the Secretary's delegation, congressional authority at 16 U.S.C. § 17j-2(b), and a Memorandum of Agreement (MOA) with Reclamation, NPS began managing recreation and certain other resources within the NRA.
+In 1965, pursuant to the Secretary's delegation, congressional authority at 16 U.S.C. § 17j-2(b), and a Memorandum of Agreement (MOA) with Reclamation, NPS began managing recreation and certain other resources within the Aspinall Unit.
+Over time, the area became known as Curecanti National Recreation Area.
 Under the MOA, Reclamation has overall responsibility for the Aspinall Unit, including operating and maintaining the dams, reservoirs, associated power plants, and related facilities.
 Since 1977, Western Area Power Administration (Western) has operated and maintained the power transmission system and has marketed the power generated at the Aspinall Unit.
 NPS manages the natural and cultural resources, recreational opportunities, and associated facilities on and adjacent to the reservoirs within the NRA.

-Pursuant to the CRSP and the MOA, the area became known as Curecanti National Recreation Area.
 The existing NRA has a federal government boundary around it, most of which is Reclamation land that was withdrawn or acquired for project purposes, but some of which is recently acquired NPS land.
 The NRA has not been officially designated by Congress as a National Recreation Area, although it is recognized as such in federal legislation pertaining to it.
 Thus, the NRA has no legislated boundary.
 For this reason, throughout this document, the term "boundary," when used in reference to the existing NRA, should be interpreted as an informal descriptor, and not as an official line authorized by Congress.
 Lands which comprise the current NRA are shown on the Existing Conditions map.